TCD’s 2013 Farmers Market Guide

 Tosa Farmers Market

 Over 3o vendors featuring fruits and veggies, annuals and perennials, meats and cheeses, baked goods, specialty items and much more.
-Handcrafted items featured at Makers Markets, held the first Saturday of every month during the season.
+The market also offers yoga in the park on various Saturday mornings.
+Check http://www.tosafarmersmarket.com/ for further info.

 Watson Street Farmers Market